Katherine Macomber Millman, LMP

 Being a bodyworker is a never-ending learning process.
 Not only on the technical level, but also — and perhaps more importantly — on the personal level.
 My personal practices — what I do for my own personal growth — give me the presence of mind to offer clarity, kindness and generosity to you, as well as to maintain a level of self-care that respects and honors my own body/mind/spirit.

-My personal practices are fluid, over time; currently, they include: receiving bodywork, dancing, singing, chanting, meditating, doing Kundalini yoga, journal-writing, and doing a written gratitude practice.
+My personal practices are fluid, over time; currently, they include: receiving bodywork, water aerobics, dancing, singing, chanting, meditating, and journal-writing.

 These days, I spend most of my time in the Present.